huipingcao/papers/Huiying/README.md

 # Huiying's Work (PhD thesis)
-This repository maintains a list of papers that Huiying looks into.
+This repository maintains a list of materials that Huiying looks into.

 ## [Content](#content)